MicrosoftDocs/bot-docs/articles/bot-service-quickstart-registration.md

 * MicrosoftAppId
 * MicrosoftAppPassword

+If you're using the Bot Framework SDK in .Net Core project, set the following key values (with the correct endpoint) in the *.bot file:

+* appId
+* appPassword

 ## Test the bot

 Now that your bot service is created, [test it in Web Chat](bot-service-manage-test-webchat.md).
 Enter a message and your bot should respond.